-What else do we know about
+What we know about

 Memorial’s Faculty of Medicine uses two interviews to assess each applicant.